Grilled Beef Tri-Tip with Red Wine and Garlic Marinade

 Once the marinade has done its job and the grill is heating up, it's time to get ready to grill.
 Take the meat out of the bag and empty the contents into a small saucepan.
 Let the meat warm up for at least half an hour before you apply any heat, as this helps to ensure the beef cooks evenly.
 This can easily be done at the same time you light the grill, letting both your meat and grill warm up for the same length of time.

 Once the beef has gotten closer to room temperature, take it to the grill and place it down onto the hottest part of the grates (near the center).
 Cook each side for 10 to 12 minutes each, brushing it down every few minutes with your leftover marinade liquid.
-The tri-tip is done when it registers a temperature of about 130 degrees Fahrenheit at the thickest part.
+The tri-tip is done when the instant-read thermometer registers an internal temperature temperature of about 130 degrees F at the thickest part.

 Step 4: Resting the Meat